 If you’re in your 20s or 30s, you’ve most likely experienced or at least have known someone who has dealt with a UTI – urinary tract infection.
-If you’ve Googled “what can cause a urinary tract infection?” you’re definitely not alone.
-UTIs are common, affecting 50 to 60 percent of the adult women population.
+UTIs and fibroids are similar because they are both widely common conditions that can cause pelvic pain.

 But how can you know if your frequent urination or difficulty emptying your bladder is being caused by a UTI or something more serious.